gasparnd/100tifico/README.md

 # 100tifico

-100tifico is a JavaScript Vanilla Application shows Rick & Morty Characters Information
+100tifico is a JavaScript Vanilla Application shows Rick & Morty Characters Information.
+See the [DEMO](https://gasparnd.github.io/100tifico/ "DEMO")
 ## Installation
 1. Clone this Repo